KubeRocketCI/docs/docs/operator-guide/advanced-installation/custom-certificates.md

 1. Copy the files in `/etc/ssl/certs/java` and `/opt/java/openjdk/lib/security` directories from Jenkins agent pod to the local `tmp` folder.<br />
 There is a `copy_certs.sh` script below that can manage this.
-It copies the files in `/etc/ssl/certs/java` and `/opt/java/openjdk/lib/security` directories from Jenkins agent pod to the local `tmp` folder and imports the custom certificate into the keystore files, after which it creates the `jenkins-agent-opt-java-openjdk-lib-security-cacerts` and `jenkins-agent-etc-ssl-certs-java-cacerts` secrets from updated keystore files in EDP namespace.
+It copies the files in `/etc/ssl/certs/java` and `/opt/java/openjdk/lib/security` directories from Jenkins agent pod to the local `tmp` folder and imports the custom certificate into the keystore files, after which it creates the `jenkins-agent-opt-java-openjdk-lib-security-cacerts` and `jenkins-agent-etc-ssl-certs-java-cacerts` secrets from updated keystore files in KubeRocketCI namespace.
 Also, the `jenkins-agent-opt-java-openjdk-lib-security-cacerts` secret contains three additional files: `blocked.certs`, `default.policy` and `public_suffix_list.dat` which managed by the `copy_certs.sh` script as well.
 Expand the drop-down button below to see the contents of the `copy_certs.sh` script.

     <details>